cjolowicz/blog/content/posts/hypermodern-python-project.md

 session.install("-r", "docs/requirements.txt")"
 ```

-Sign up at Read the Docs, and import your GitHub repository, using the `Import a
+Sign up at Read the Docs, and import your GitHub repository, using the button
-Project` button.
-Read the Docs automatically starts building your documentation.
+*Import a Project*.
+Read the Docs automatically starts building your
-When the build has completed, your documentation will have a public URL like
+documentation.
+When the build has completed, your documentation will have a
-this:
+public URL like this:

 > https://hypermodern-python.readthedocs.io/